-Organic/Chemical Biology Qualifying Exam: By November 1, the student submits to the advisor a complete draft of the qualifier documents detailing their research project plan and progress.
+Organic/Chemical Biology Qualifying Exam: By September 30, the student and advisor meet to discuss progress toward the qualifying exam; the assessment is put in writing and shared with the rotating division chair and the DGS by September 30.
+By November 1, the student submits to the advisor a complete draft of the qualifier documents detailing their research project plan and progress.
 The adviser will provide the student with detailed feedback within 2 weeks.
 The student will then submit the final draft to the exam committee by December 1 and defend it by January 15.
 For more details, see Appendix H.